anastasiyanikalayeva/rsschool-cv/cv.md

  * January 2016 – August 2018 – Deputy Head of customer service, Author systems
 Main responsibilities:
-Organization of department`s work: recruitment, training, activity planning, motivation, control.
+Organization of departments work: recruitment, training, activity planning, motivation, control.
 Work on improving the performance of employees.
 Regular reporting on department`s activities, planned changes and innovations.
 Monthly planning in accordance with the adjusted indicators and the certain budget.
 Productive interaction with other departments (it, marketing).